ponylang/pony-tutorial/docs/appendices/serialisation.md

 #### Classes With Multiple `Pointer` Fields

 If a class has more than one `Pointer` field then all of those fields must be handled by the custom serialisation and deserialisation methods for that class; there are not methods for each field.
-For example, if a class has three `Pointer` fields, then the `_serialise_space()` method must return the total number of bytes required to serialise the objects from all three fields.
+For example, if a class has three `Pointer` fields then the `_serialise_space()` method must return the total number of bytes required to serialise the objects from all three fields.

 ### Example